 Book a Tour : A day trip to Victor Harbor & McLaren Vale

 From the old carriages and the sound and smell of the engine to the blast from the horn at the train crossings, it is a magic experience.
 It is a half hour ride one way.
 The train stops near the Goolwa Wharf and the main street.

 Along the way there are views of the coast, townships, beach houses and farmland.
 At every crossing there are people on the road waving as you choof past.
 Return family tickets for the Cockle Train are $76.
 Check out the SteamRanger website for all the details about this and other train rides

 We do enjoy a wildlife Park here at Curious Campers and Urimbirra Wildlife Park is a beauty.
 It is 10 minutes from Victor Harbor on the main road to Adelaide.
 Not as big as some parks, it is a great place if you want to get up close to Australian birds and animals.

 You can hand feed kangaroos and emus and there are parrots to talk to and koalas to pat.
-We visited the park in January and there joeys everywhere – very cute.
+We visited the park in January and there were joeys everywhere – very cute.
 They also had our favourite kangaroos – the Kangaroo Island variety.
 Their thick fur, dark face and laid back personality are lovely.
-Get the all the details about Urimbirra Wildlife Park here.
+Get all the details about Urimbirra Wildlife Park here.

 We’ve included plenty of links if you want more information about the things on our list.
 We love learning about anything we have missed.
 So, if you have a great Victor Harbor attraction or experience, we’d love to hear from you.